adarshgumashta/Awesome-Android-Interview/Android相关/Android高级面试题.md

 AIDL (Android Interface Definition Language) is an IDL language used to generate code for interprocess communication (IPC) between two processes on an Android device.
 If you want to call an operation of another process (such as a Service) object in a process (such as an Activity), you can use AIDL to generate serializable parameters.
 The AIDL IPC mechanism is interface oriented, like COM or Corba, but more lightweight.
 It uses a proxy class to pass data between the client and the implementation.

     AIDL's full name Android Interface Definition Language is an interface description language.
-The compiler can generate a piece of code through the aidl file to achieve the purpose of cross-border access to the internal communication process of two processes through a predefined interface.
+    The compiler can generate a piece of code through the aidl file to achieve the purpose of cross- border access to the internal communication process of two processes through a predefined interface .
 AIDL The IPC mechanism is similar to COM or CORBA and is interface based, but it is lightweight.
     It uses a proxy class to pass values ​​between the client and the implementation layer.
 If you want to use AIDL, you need to do two things: 1.
 Introduce the relevant class of AIDL.
-2. Call the class generated by aidl.
-    In theory, parameters can pass primitive data types and Strings, as well as Bundle derived classes, but in Eclipse, the current ADT does not support Bundles as arguments.
+2. Call the class generated by aidl.In theory, parameters can pass primitive data types and Strings, as well as Bundle derived classes, but in Eclipse, the current ADT does not support Bundles as arguments.
     The specific implementation steps are as follows:
     1. Create an AIDL file, define an interface in this file, which defines methods and properties that are accessible to the client.
     2, compile the AIDL file, with Ant, you may need to manually, using the Eclipse plugin, you can automatically produce java files and compile according to the adil file, no human intervention.
     3. In the Java file, implement the interface defined in AIDL.
 The compiler will generate a JAVA interface according to the AIDL interface.
 This interface has an internal abstract class called Stub that inherits several methods needed to extend the interface and implement remote calls.
 Next, you need to implement a few custom interfaces yourself.
     4. Provide the interface ITaskBinder to the client.
 If the service is written, extend the Service and override the onBind() method to return an instance of the class that implements the above interface.
     5, on the server side callback client function.
 The premise is that when the client gets the IBinder interface, you have to register the callback function, only then, the server side knows which function to call